i49/hibiscus/README.md

 ## Schema example

-As first example we assume that you have following JSON contents:
+As first example we assume that you have following JSON content:

 ```json
 {